ciscoheat/buddy/README.md

 }
 ```

-The default timeout is 5000 ms, after which the spec will automatically fail if `done()` hasn't been called, or in the case of synchronous tests, if it hasn't returned.
+The default timeout is 5000 ms, after which the spec will automatically fail if `done()` hasn't been called.
 If you want to change the timeout, set the property `timeoutMs` in the `BuddySuite` **before** the actual `it()` specification, or in the before/after block.
 Here's an example:

 ```haxe
 using buddy.Should;